If you're suffering from neck pain from golf, it can prevent you from fully enjoying something you love.

 Take an athletic stance - similar to your swing.
 Clasp your hands in front of your chest, and allow your torso to rotate as far left and right as possible while keeping your chest and head in vertical alignment - this is the key component in this movement.

 This will not only strengthen your neck and upper body, but it will also create more explosive strength that carries over to your swing - getting you more distance on your shots!
+After all, strength is one of the main benefits of neck training.

 Final Thoughts On Neck Pain From Golf